Myerchin Knives Frequently Asked Questions

 • Folding Blade – The Generation II (G2) Folding blade range is strong, compact and has both a blade and marlinspike.
 The G2 Folders feature (depending on the model) a ‘Frame’ or ‘Liner’ lock mechanism.
 Perfect for ‘One Hand Opening’ both the Pro-grade German Marine Stainless-Steel blade and the spike are locked open in this way.

 • We see most folding blades going out to Leisure Sailors and those who have the knife for those ‘when needed’ moments.
-Boatyards, professional boat crew and classic boat owners’ sailors in the main prefer the Fixed Blade.
+Boatyards, professional boat crews and classic boat owners’ sailors in the main prefer the Fixed Blade.

 • The compact, easy-to-carry folder fits easily in the pocket (on a lanyard of course).